jocalao001/holbertonschool-low_level_programming/hello_world/README.md

 ## 5. Hello, printf:
    ### Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+## 6. Size is not grandeur, and territory does not make a nation:
+   ### Write a C program that prints the size of various types on the computer it is compiled and run on.